Neurofeedback therapy may help people with autism and ADHD.

 Imagine being able to see your brain at work — its electrical signals pinging and humming.
 Then, imagine being able to change those signals yourself, perhaps to reduce long-running anxiety or increase mental focus.

 Sounds like science fiction, right?
 Yet the practice of neurofeedback, as it’s called, is very much a reality.
-Practitioners and a growing body of evidence suggest it can help a broad spectrum of people, from those with autism or attention deficit hyperactivity disorder (ADHD) to the healthy — athletes, performers, executives — who wish to push performance to peak levels.
+Practitioners and a growing body of evidence suggest neurofeedback therapy can help a broad spectrum of people, from those with autism or attention deficit hyperactivity disorder (ADHD) to the healthy — athletes, performers, executives — who wish to push performance to peak levels.

 Neurofeedback, a subset of the broader category of biofeedback, trains people how to change the automatic functioning of their body.
 In both, sophisticated machines monitor physiological markers, such as breathing, heart rate, or electrical activity in the brain.
 Patients receive immediate information about such markers and are rewarded for meeting target changes.
 For example, someone might watch a short animation of kittens or fireworks as a reward after successfully slowing their heart rate.

 It may sound futuristic, but increasing evidence points to its efficacy.
 Perhaps the most well-studied therapy is for ADHD.
-Dozens of studies suggest neurofeedback may be as effective as methylphenidate (Ritalin), the common medication for ADHD and attention deficit disorder (ADD).
+Dozens of studies suggest neurofeedback therapy may be as effective as methylphenidate (Ritalin), the common medication for ADHD and attention deficit disorder (ADD).
 Though neurofeedback is still controversial among some in the medical community, one 2014 review concluded neurofeedback is a “clinically effective” treatment for ADHD.
 And in 2012, the American Academy of Pediatrics gave it a “level 1” rating — its highest — for efficacy in treating ADHD in children.

 Neurofeedback may even help improve cognitive performance for the healthy.